dmis-lab/bc7-chem-id/README.md

 # Step 5
 make bc7-eval-ner

+# After Step 5, you will obtain two P/R/F scores.
+The first one is the performance of the model without majority voting and the second one is the performance of the model with majority voting.
 ```
 ***NOTE***: We do not plan to implement transfer learning and model ensemble, but we will consider it if requested.